 You can read more about what I think makes an open source community here

 There are also some other projects which while strictly not open source software but which are nonetheless based on open IPR and which represent key components of an open digital ecosystem.
 Specifically OpenEHR www.openehr.org and OpenClinical www.openclinical.net – These both have the benefit of established global communities supported by open a number of vendors with both proprietary and open source tooling and implementations at scale.

 HANDI are also keen to work with the open source community, particularly with HANDI-HOPD our Open Platform Demonstrator which made its first appearance at the recent NHS Hack Day in London and which will be launched properly in September.
 We hope HANDI-HOPD will provide a great experimental and learning platform bringing together open source and proprietary implementations of open standards with realistic data and open source clinical content in a ‘sandpit’ environment.
+Using an affordable online printing services can provide several ways to promote your products and services.
 While HANDI-HOPD is built on industrial strength components and work done on it should be transferable to a production environment HANDI itself has no ambition to offer production facilities which we hope will allow the platform to operate as honest broker promoting a vendor neutral environment true to HANDI’s agnostic position with regard to open source and proprietary approaches to the creation of an open digital ecosystem.

 I’d also recommend Wolands Cat http://wolandscat.net/ for some insightful stuff on open platforms and why traditional health IT projects often fail.